Category

 In addition to devising a detailed fire evacuation plan and assigning fire team leaders, conduct fire drills to train your employees.
 Refer to our “How to Conduct a Fire Drill at Work” blog post to learn more.

-With a fire evacuation plan in place for your business, you’ve taken huge steps to prioritize fire safety and protect your employees and your business assets.
-In an emergency, people tend to panic, but with a good plan, you can prepare ahead of time and make safe outcomes all the more likely.
-Contact us if you would like to learn more about making communications faster and more effective during crisis events such as fires.
+With a fire evacuation plan for your business, you’ve taken considerable steps to prioritize fire safety and protect your employees and business assets.
+People tend to panic in an emergency, but with a good plan, you can prepare ahead of time and make safe outcomes even more likely.

 Fire Evacuation Plan Template